 8. Litter Box Liners

 There are a lot of cats who just don’t like litter box liners.
 They may be convenient for you but imagine how it must be for your cat.
 His claws can easily get stuck in the liner, especially if he’s a digger.
 This makes the liner move around and bunch up and be very awkward in the box.
-Personally I think they create more of a mess.

 9. Cleaning Products

 Back to the smell issue…..cats have much more sensitive noses than we do.
 Harsh cleaning products you use to scrub out the box can annoy your cat.
-I recommend mild, all natural and unscented cleaners and hot water.
+We recommend mild, all natural and unscented cleaners and hot water.
 Scrub the heck out of that box and you should be fine.
 And don’t forget to completely replace the litter boxes periodically.

 Lots of things can throw a kitty’s psyche out of whack: Moving, new furniture, house guests, a new baby, a new cat, etc. Give your cat some time to adjust to the new situation.
 Practice patience and, above all, don’t give up on him!
 When he’s stressed out, your cat needs you more than ever.
 If you do have a new situation, consider consulting with a behaviorist like one of our fave experts, Marilyn Krieger.
 Behaviorists can give you great insight into your particular situation and lots of ideas for how to remedy the problem.